 Elective course work:

 Students may fulfill the remaining units of required course work through elective course offerings selected in consultation with the students’ guidance committee.
-In addition, enrollment in SIO 208 (Seminar in Applied Ocean Sciences, one unit per quarter) is expected during the student’s entire period of study.
-SIO 208 serves as a communications bridge across the program.
+In addition, enrollment in SIOC 208 (Seminar in Applied Ocean Sciences, one unit per quarter) is expected during the student’s entire period of study.
+SIOC 208 serves as a communications bridge across the program.

 Research in Applied Ocean Science